 It does take thought, effort and experimentation to learn how to influence changes in our horses which people tend to resist trying.
 But if you keep offering the same communication in the same way, your horse is going to keep “answering” with unwanted responses.

-From working while riding down 15’ wide canals next to huge irrigation ditches, to working on literally the side of a hill with fallen timbers, to meandering through woods or orange groves, to lessons on the beach (yes, tough I know ;0) ,) to having a lesson evolve in the “in between area” when trying to just get from point A to point B and something unexpected comes up.
+From working while riding down 15’ wide canals next to huge irrigation ditches, to working on literally the side of a hill with fallen timbers, to meandering through woods or orange groves, to lessons on the beach (tough I know,) to having a lesson evolve in the “in-between area” when trying to just get from point A to point B and something unexpected comes up.

-Because horses can get comfortable with routine, they can seem very happy and willing.
-It is often when you change the routine, that suddenly your saint of a horse turns into a fire breathing dragon.
-And it isn’t until the day of a sudden emergency, or unplanned change, when the human really needs their horse to comply, that they find out how much resistance their horse has really been keeping pent up inside of him.
-Horses are FABULOUS people trainers.
-They can get people to work around the horse, rather than vice versa.
+Because horses can get comfortable with routine, they can seem very willing when they have repeatedly been shown what will be asked of them.
+This gives the human the false illusion that everything is fine with the horse.
+And then comes the day when there is a change in the routine, and the saint of a horse turns into a fire breathing dragon.
+Frequently it isn’t until the day of a sudden emergency, or unplanned change, when the person really needs their horse to comply, that they find out how little adaptability, or mental availability the horse has towards trying something different.

-So the next time you head out to work with your four legged friend, take some time to experiment with the how, what and why’s of your interaction with your horse.
-Slow down during the “normal” or “basics” and start to notice if you ask something different of your horse, how does he honestly react?
-I want my horse to be honest in his opinions even if he isn’t initially “agreeing” what I’d like him to do.
-It gives me a starting place as to what to I need to address to help him feel more warm and fuzzy about our relationship so that he chooses to participate, rather than TOLERATE me working with him.
+So the next time you head out to work with your four-legged friend, take some time to experiment with how, what, and the why’s of your interaction with your horse.
+Slow down during the “normal” or “basics” and start to notice if you ask something different than the norm of your horse, how does he respond?
+It will give you a starting place as to what needs to address to help him learn how to willingly participate, rather than TOLERATE working with you.

-The more honest and clear the communication is, the more that can be accomplished.
-So yes, you can work on leg yields in just a 15’ wide path, or you can practice flying changes as you weave through the orange groves, you can work on riding straight as you approach the narrow opening between the two fallen trees, and you can you work on increasing and decreasing energy levels and shortening and lengthening strides as you navigate the holes in the open field.
+The more clear the communication is, the more that can be accomplished with quality.
+So yes, you can work on leg yields in just a 15’ wide path, or you can practice flying changes as you weave through the orange groves, you can focus on riding straight as you approach the narrow opening between the two fallen trees, and you can practice increasing and decreasing energy levels or shortening and lengthening strides as you navigate the holes in the open field.

-The physical boundaries of the fencing in an arena, are really just mental boundaries for the human and horse, and more often than not, handicap what we could really be accomplishing with our horses.
-Why not start the New Year with getting creative and real to better support your horse’s mental and emotional needs in order to improve his physical performance?
+The physical boundaries of the fencing in an arena, are really just mental boundaries for the human and horse, and more often than not, handicap what we could really be accomplished with our horses.
+Why not start the New Year by getting creative to better support your horse’s mental and emotional needs in order to improve his physical willingness to participate?

 So head out and start breaking the boundaries…